-Four New York textile-design students aim to revolutionize the textile world in the next few months — all with the power of onions.
+Four New York textile-design students aim to revolutionize the textile world in the next few months — all with the power of onions and their project on sustainable fashion.

 Their project, part of a partnership with textile studio Fragmentario through the students’ Master of Fine Arts in Textiles program at Parson’s School of Fashion Design in New York, has taken a natural turn, encapsulated in a growing movement on sustainability, with one common denominator: onion skins.